trisulnsm/dinodoc/trisuldocs/docs/ug/ui/module_templates.md

 The following example shows

-1) Separate modules for each key Total and Home net
+1) Separate modules for each key Total and Into Home net

 2) The keys- Total and Into Home Net into a single module for http and https

 ![](images/trafficchart1_modtemp.png)

+*Separate Modules for each Key Total and Into Home net*

 ![](images/trafficchart2_modtemp.png)

+*Figure: Total and Into Home Net into a Single Module*

 ### Parameters